What is neurodiversity?

 What research is Hogan doing regarding neurodiversity and psychological assessment?

-We are actively working with domestic organisations and Hogan distributors internationally to collect data from neurodivergent individuals.
+As of 2025, Hogan added additional optional demographic questions that can be turned on in HALO.
+These questions include ones about neurodivergence.
+Further, we are actively working with domestic organisations and Hogan distributors internationally to collect data from neurodivergent individuals.
 Having assessment scores from a large number of neurodivergent individuals will allow us to provide quantitative evidence showing the equivalence and validity of our assessments for this group.